NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

+* Public MAF files for different variant calling pipelines but the same project may contain different numbers of samples.
+Samples are omitted from the public MAF files if they have no PASS variants, which can lead to this apparent discrepancy.
 * BAM files produced by the GDC RNA-Seq Alignment workflow will currently fail validation using the Picard ValidateSamFiles tool.
 This is caused by STAR2 not recording mate mapping information for unmapped reads, which are retained in our BAM files.
 Importantly, all affected BAM files are known to behave normally in downstream workflows including expression quantification.
 * MAF Column #109 "FILTER" entries are separated by both commas and semi-colons. <!-- PGDC-2589 -->
 * TARGET-AML is undergoing reorganization.
 Pending reorganization, cases from this projects may not contain many clinical, biospecimen, or genomic data files.